yungcheeze/exahype/README.md

 When using the optimised kernels, the path to libxsmm has to be specified in the application's specification file.

-The ExaHyPE code generator requires the python3 modules jinja2 and numpy.
+The ExaHyPE code generator requires the python3 module jinja2.

+If it is not provided by your python installation you can instead use the source of jinja2 directly by following the steps in ExaHyPE-Engine/CodeGenerator/README.md.

 ## General remarks ##